PriyankR24/calculator-demo/README.md

 # calculator-demo
-this is my first git repository hello gay my name is priyank.
+this is my first git repository hello gays my name is priyank. it is calculator.